krachdd/hoomd-sph3/README.md

 ```

 ## Main Modifications
-### Technical aspects
-- **pybind11** instead of old BOOST Verison (This makes life easy.)
-- can be build not only on NVIDIA cards
-- use Type-Parameter dictionaries for class metaparameter handling
-- version later than python 3.10, or 3.9
-- better internal separation of model, logger, and integrator
-- access to particle fields direct in python interface easily possible
-- generally more modularized (in all aspects of the model)
-- **HOOMD-Blue v4.5.0** instead of **HOOMD-Blue v1.8.2/v2.2.0**.
-Try to keep that up to date in the future

 ### Organizational apsects
 - differnt Loggers, physical models, integrators can be applied added additivly (use filters instead of groups)